pg9182/ip2x/README.md

 - Is written in idiomatic Go.
 - Is faster and has fewer allocations.
+- Only reads individual fields as requested.
+- Has more flexible type-independent getters.
 - Supports directly querying a [`net/netip.Addr`](https://pkg.go.dev/net/netip#Addr).
-- Supports querying arbitrary selections of fields.
 - Exposes database metadata including version, product, available fields, and supported IP versions.
 - Handles all errors correctly.
 - Uses errors and zero values correctly instead of using arbitrary strings in field values.
+- Supports pretty-printing database records as text (optionally colored and/or multiline).
+- Supports encoding database records as JSON.
+- Unifies the interface for both databases.
+- Has field documentation comments.
-- Uses code generation to reduce code duplication.
+- Uses code generation to reduce code duplication and potential bugs.

 ## Example